Initial session £25

 I will draw on my training, my experience and my knowledge of counselling theory to help you make sense of your experience.

 I will not tell you what to do but I will work with you to enable you to find your own solutions and a way forward from your current difficulties.
 I do not believe I am an expert in your life - only you can be that.

 Psychodynamic counselling recognises how influential our past can be on our current lives.
 Sometimes we find ourselves in difficulty as a result of repeating old and unhealthy or unhelpful patterns.
 It will be important for us to talk about your life, perhaps going back as far as your childhood, so we can see if your past still has a hold on your present and your future.

-Psychodynamic counselling also recognises how importance it is to become more aware of ourselves.
+Psychodynamic counselling also stresses how important it is to become more aware of ourselves.
 Neuroscience has proven that much of our behaviour is driven by unconscious processes - that sometimes it seems that, although we are in the driving seat of our lives, someone else is controlling the steering and the direction in which we travel.
 By becoming more aware of ourselves we learn to take more control.